-The Housing Development Assistance program provides financial assistance for affordable housing developments that help the City achieve the goals outlined in the Strategic Housing Blueprint, including proximity to mixed-use centers and corridors; access to transit; and geographic dispersion of affordable housing throughout the City.
-This effort to achieve geographic dispersion allows for low-income households to locate near public amenities, employment opportunities, transportation options, and quality schools.
+The Housing Development Assistance program provides financial assistance for affordable housing developments that help the City achieve the goals in the Strategic Housing Blueprint, including proximity to Imagine Austin activity centers and corridors; access to public transit; and geographic dispersion of affordable housing throughout the City.
+The Housing Development Assistance application has a geographic-based point system, assigning more points for areas near transit, in areas identified for development, and high opportunity areas.
+Areas where an application is able to garner more points would likely have greater access to high-speed internet.
+This effort to achieve geographic dispersion provides more opportunities for low- and moderate-income households to locate near public amenities, employment opportunities, transportation options, and quality schools.